• About

 6. Meanwhile, prepare and cook the chicken - toss the 4 pieces of chicken in flour, then coat in egg and finally toss in the panko breadcrumbs.

 7. Heat the vegetable oil in a large frying pan or wok on a high heat.
 Fry the pieces of chicken for around 4 minutes on each side, until crisp, golden and cooked through – I check that the temperature is 74C with my Thermapen.
 You might need to do this in a couple of batches – I put the oven on low to keep the cooked chicken warm while I cook the second batch.
-Transfer to a plate with kitchen roll to drain and then slice.
+Transfer to a cooling rack that's sitting on a baking tray to drain and then slice.
 Strain the sauce through a fine sieve and discard the onion, garlic and ginger that’s left.

 8. To serve, generously heap the rice onto each plate, add the fried chicken, and liberally pour the curry sauce on top…and enjoy!